Slavery in medieval Europe: Baltic slave trade

-However, the Baltics were not only a victim of slave raids as a slave supply source by foreign slave traders; they were also an Ancient center of slave trade themselwes.
+However, the Baltics were not only a victim of slave raids, but also a center of slave trade themselves.

-When the Norse Vikings became Christian and ended their piracy in the 11th century, they were succeeded by pagan pirates from the Baltics, who raided the coasts of the Baltic Sea, such as now Christian Sweden and Finland, for slaves.

-When the Viking slave trade stopped in the mid 11th century, the old slave trade route between the Baltic Sea and the Black Sea and Central Asia via the Russian rivers was upheld by Pagan Baltic slave traders, who sold slaves via Daugava to the Black Sea and East, which was now the only remaining slave trade in Europe after the slave market in Western Europe had died out in the 12th century.

-In the 13th century, the Latvian reportedly had found slave trade to be so lucrative that many used it has their main income.

-The island of Saaremaa was a base for the Baltic pirates, who were noted for selling women captives to the slave trade.

-In 1226, the pagan Baltic pirates from Saaremaa conducted a slave raid toward now Christian Sweden, where they captured many Swedish women and girls with the purpose to sell as slaves.
+When the Norse Vikings became Christian and ended their piracy in the 11th century, they were succeeded by slave-raiding Baltic pagan pirates who attacked the all the coasts of the Baltic Sea, including the now-Christian Sweden and Finland.
+These Baltic pagans continued the old slave trade route from the Baltic via Daugava to the Black Sea, then via Russian rivers to Central Asia.
+This became the only remaining slave trade in Europe, since the slave market in Western Europe had died out in the 12th century.
+In the 13th century, the Latvians reportedly had found the slave trade so lucrative that many used it as their main source of income.
+The island of Saaremaa was a base for Baltic pirates, who especially sold women captives.
+In 1226, the pagan Baltic pirates from Saaremaa conducted a slave raid toward now Christian Sweden, where they captured many Swedish women and girls for the slave markets.

-The Baltic slave trade ended after conquest of the Baltic by the Teutonic order during the 13th century.
+The Baltic slave trade ended after subjugation of the eastern Baltic area by the Teutonic order during the 13th century.